 In order for Unmanned Aircraft Systems (UAS) to be able to fulfil their intended use or to reach their destination areas, their participation in general air traffic is, in most cases, necessary.
 This applies to both high-flying unmanned aircraft and systems of a smaller construction type.
 In Germany, however, such unmanned systems are currently only allowed to operate in restricted areas designated for this purpose.
 They are not approved for use in controlled airspace.
 There are currently no pan-European harmonized licensing regulations in existence.
 For several years, the Institute of Flight Guidance has been researching concepts and technologies which enable the integration of UAS into controlled airspace.
-This work is pooled within the Institute in the specialist group “Unmanned Aircraft Systems (UAS)”.
+This work is pooled within the Institute in the “Unmanned Aircraft Systems" department.

 Integration of UAS in controlled airspace

-The specialist group develops procedures for the gradual integration of unmanned aircraft systems into controlled airspace.
+The department develops procedures for the gradual integration of unmanned aircraft systems into controlled airspace.
 It identifies open points in deployment and develops specific ATM procedures for the safe operation of the unmanned systems.
 The design of the ground control station, for example, thereby plays an important role, as well as the question as to how the operator can be optimally supported in his tasks.